 Back to what you are here for…

 That’s because Narcopaths are incapable of being in real relationships.
-They lack empathy, compassion and the innate ability to love and connect with another being.
+They lack empathy, compassion, and the innate ability to love and connect with another being.
 Narcs learned these emotions at an early age.
 They’ll get people to do what they want– so they become master manipulators and actors.
-This mental disorder usually stem from severe to mild childhood trauma.
+This mental disorder usually stems from severe to mild childhood trauma.

 I’d like to mention that this topic is extensive and complex.
 Thus, I am going to focus particularly on abuse by a Narcopath.
 Rest assured that several of the traits are common among these individuals.

-Without further ado let’s get to the 12 Sings that you are dealing with a Narcopath:
+Without further ado here are the 12 Sings that you are most likely dealing with a Narcopath:

-- Idealization or love bombing, at the beginning of the transaction (those aren’t relationships-it was a mirage).
+- Idealization or love bombing, at the beginning of the transaction (remember it wasn’t a relationship–it was a mirage).
 Here’s where most of the grooming, mirroring, occurs.
 Everything seems too good to be true because– It is.
 It’s all part of the act and their agenda.

-- Devaluation a few weeks, months, years (maybe decaded) after you’ve been together.
+- Devaluation a few weeks, months, years (maybe decades) after you’ve been together.
 Here’s where the crazy-making begins.
 Triangulation, mind games, name-calling, comparisons, criticizing, emotional warfare, and silent treatment take place.
-The latter can morph into many forms such as withholding affection, attention, time, intimacy and even sex.
+The latter can morph into many forms such as withholding affection, attention, time, intimacy, and even sex.
 And finally…

 - Discard when the person you once knew is no more, when all your life is nothing but a living nightmare ridden with anxiety, sleepless nights, poor emotional and at times physical health.
-Here’s where the Narcopath has either found a new supply, went back to old ones, realized you are onto them, or you no longer have something they once got from you.
-Or better yet, it was by YOUR choice once you learned that you were with the definition of pure vile evil.
+Here’s where the Narcopath has either found a new supply, went back to old ones, realized you are onto them, or you no longer have something they once wanted from you.
+Or better yet, it was YOUR choice to run for the hills once you learned that you were with the definition of pure vile evil.
 Bye Felicia 🙂

-During the Idolization period the Narc will shower you with incredible amounts of attention, and affection.
+During the Idolization period, the Narc will shower you with incredible amounts of attention, and affection.
 The gifts, text messages, phone calls, dates– you name it will roll out too.
 You are the center of … Yep, picture that Target symbol.
 You were/are the main target for one of the most sinister games there are; manipulation.
-You are being used, abused and will end in devastation.
+You are being used and abused and will end in devastation.

-This individual seems needy, almost to the point that you begin to question his neediness?
-Something doesn’t add up… Well that’s because it won’t.
+This individual seems needy, almost to the point that you begin to question their neediness?
+Something doesn’t add up… Well, that’s because it won’t.
 This stage is usually called the grooming or hoovering period.
 It is important to mention that the neediness is real because Narcopaths are chronically bored individuals.
-Plus, they need emotional feedback whether is negative or positive.
+Plus, they need emotional feedback whether negative or positive.

-Remember those times where they enticed a fight, argument or showed you something or made a comment to upset you?
+Remember those times when they enticed a fight, argument or showed you something, or made a comment to upset you?
 That’s one example of negative emotional feedback.
-Most of us can’t fathom the idea of enticing an argument or ruin a good time nor would provoke another person right?
+Most of us can’t fathom the idea of enticing an argument or ruining a good time nor would provoke another person right?
 Not them!
 They can and do it with ease and very often.
 Narcopaths take immense pleasure in seeing your reaction– again negative or positive.
-It is a sinister, twisted and demented behavior that only their kind can savor.
+It is a sinister, twisted, and demented behavior that only their kind can savor.

-Everything seems so perfect… You are soulmates… You both have so much in common.
-You are amazing, unique, the most beautiful, perfect, intelligent being that set foot on planet earth.
+Everything seems so perfect.
+You are soulmates… You both have so much in common.
+You are amazing, unique, the most beautiful, perfect, intelligent being that’s walked the earth.
 That’s called mirroring, and part of the grooming period as well.

 You begin to notice a few months (or if you are lucky enough weeks) into the “relationship” that they are like a Chameleon.
-For example, If his favorite barber who he’s grown fond of loves cars, the Narcopath will learn about cars and everything related to it.
-That’s to gain his trust and build some type of rapport for his gain.
+For example, If his favorite barber who he’s grown fond of loves cars, the Narcopath will learn about cars and everything related to them.
+That’s to gain his trust and build some type of rapport with him for their gain.

 She begins to frequent a new bank.
 There, she’ll act like a sophisticated hard working woman, only to gain the trust of the teller.
 That way he doesn’t realize that she only wants a better deal on that new checking account.